Definition of Bronchogenic Carcinoma

 The incidence of bronchogenic carcinoma is estimated to be more than 200,000 cases per year, while bronchogenic carcinoma related deaths are about 160,000 per year in the United States.
 These figures put bronchogenic carcinoma as the most commonly diagnosed malignancy in the United States.

 All types of bronchogenic carcinoma are more common in males.
-Squamous cell and small cell carcinoma are clearly smoking related while adenocarcinoma can be identified in both smokers and non-smokers.
+Squamous cell and small cell carcinoma are clearly smoking related, while adenocarcinoma can be identified in both smokers and non-smokers.
 Socioeconomic status is not an important epidemiological factor in bronchogenic carcinoma.

-Tobacco smoking is the most important etiology and risk factor for bronchogenic carcinoma.
+Tobacco smoking is the most important etiology and the risk factor for bronchogenic carcinoma.
 Several carcinogens can be identified in cigarettes and include polycyclic aromatic hydrocarbons, aromatic amines, benzene, vinyl chloride, arsenic and chromium.

 Another important category of smokers is called the never smokers.
 These are people who smoked less than 100 cigarettes in their lifetime.
 While small-cell lung cancer is rare in this group, adenocarcinoma is being increasingly identified.
 Environmental air pollution from fuel combustion has also been suggested as a possible etiological factor for bronchogenic carcinoma in non-smokers.